Ithirahad/StarMade-Guides/docs/04-manufacturing/00-crafting-basics.md

 ## Block Assembly

 Components can be assembled into blocks by several means.
 The most basic way to do this is using the Block Assembler, a factory that combines components into individual blocks.
-The "Change Recipe" button allows you to specify which block to create.
+The "Change Production" button allows you to specify which block to create.
 Shipyard Schematics and Blueprints can also be filled out using Components in order to build pre-designed ships and structures directly.

 ## Starting from Scratch